 Using the palette knife, I gently folded the pigment into the binder, mixing as much as I could before adding more binder incrementally until all of the pigment was incorporated and the mixture had a yoghurt-like consistency.
 The amount of binder needed varies greatly depending on the pigment used, as some pigments are more ‘thirsty’ than others.

-How long the paint should be milled depends on the pigment.
-Some pigments, like the natural earth pigments, have larger pigment particles and need more time to mill finely than those with smaller particles.
+How long the paint should be mulled depends on the pigment.
+Some pigments, like the natural earth pigments, have larger pigment particles and need more time to mull finely than those with smaller particles.
 I tested the paint along the way by taking a sample on the edge of the palette knife and swatching it.
 There are a couple of things to look out for when testing handmade watercolours.

-- If the dried paint is dusty and smudges when you run your finger over it, it suggests that there is not enough binder in it, so it needs a little more binding mixture and more milling.
+- If the dried paint is dusty and smudges when you run your finger over it, it suggests that there is not enough binder in it, so it needs a little more binding mixture and more mulling.

 - If the paint is very shiny or cracks when you bend the paper, there is too much gum Arabic in the mixture and more pigment should be added.

-Swatching is the most reliable way to know when to stop milling.
+Swatching is the most reliable way to know when to stop mulling.
 The consistency is not so much of a good indicator, as some pigments make more fluid paint, while others make a heavier-bodied paint.

 Handmade watercolours aren’t as smooth and creamy as shop-bought colours which are milled with a machine, but each has its own character!
 In the above image are three handmade watercolour pans with very different consistencies – Quinacridone Magenta and Natural Sienna Monte Amiata made heavier-bodied paints, as they have a higher pigment to binder ratio.
 Cobalt Cerulean Blue turned out more fluid and self-levelling.
 Regardless of consistency, each re-wetted well after drying.
+Some pigments, like earth pigments, have a tendency to crack when dry in the pan.
+Adding more honey and/or glycerin to the mixture can prevent or reduce cracking.

 For larger volumes of paint, watercolour can be stored in a tube.
 To find out more about filling paint tubes, read our blog post on the subject.
 It focusses on oil paint, but the same principle applies and we stock 14ml empty aluminium tubes which are a good size for watercolour.